-Whether one financial goal or several are in play, SoFi Money® is a cash management account that allows members to earn cash back while saving and to earmark savings in dedicated vaults for goals, emergencies, or any other particular purpose.
+Whether one financial goal or several are in play, SoFi Checking and Savings® is a checking and savings account that allows members to earn cash back while saving and to earmark savings in dedicated vaults for goals, emergencies, or any other particular purpose.

 Name them (Europe Vaca or New Car or Gadgets) and track your progress every time you log in to the app.